A series of bitesize lunch & learn sessions on finding information.

 Further guidance on using ProQuest databases

-This session covers the basics of plagiarism and referencing including:
+This session covered the basics of plagiarism and referencing including:

 RefWorks pages on The Knowledge Network

 There are lots of different study types, but which is the best for your information need?
-This final session includes:
+This final session included:

 Ovid training